Ruben’s take on:

 As a new college graduate.
 Ruben didn’t know where he’d work — but “I knew I liked connecting with people,” he says.

 Now that’s his job.
-As an account executive, he works with diverse clients from communities throughout Washington, helping them connect with partners while keeping collaborative projects moving forward.
+As an account manager, he works with diverse clients from communities throughout Washington, helping them connect with partners while keeping collaborative projects moving forward.
 One good way to do that: ensuring that everyone he works with has the tools they need to succeed.

 My job is, ‘OK, we’re here this week, we need to be here next week,’ and making that happen.

 One insight gained early in Ruben’s work to support DH clients’ vaccine hesitancy efforts: Each community is different, and each is fighting against its own systemic barriers and, sometimes, histories of trauma.
 To know what a community wants and needs to change its behaviors, he says, ask them.
 Start with one-on-one conversations with leaders from each community you’re serving.